redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 > **Note**
 >
 > If you don't have a metal cluster partner to work with on the next sections, that's okay.
 You can see the examples as if you did and move on to then [Certificates for VMs](#certificates-for-vms) section.
+You shouldn't worry about performing any steps in the "Logging In - Or, Trying To" section and can just read along.

 #### Logging In - Or, Trying To